NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 # A Comparison of the CO2 Emissions From Automobiles Powered by Gasoline vs Electricity

+## Abstract

 Electric Vehicles are often touted as an environmentally friendly alternative to traditional automobiles which emit Carbon Dioxide (CO2) in the process of burning gasoline.
 Many Electric Vehicle manufacturers deceptively advertise their cars as "emission-free" because they emit no CO2 in the process of running.
-However, Electic Vehicles rely on the local power grid to charge their batteries, so an EV emits as much CO2 as the local energy generation sources.
+However, Electic Vehicles rely on their local power grid to charge their batteries, so an EV actually emits as much CO2 as their local energy generation sources.

 In this investigation the emissions from a traditional automobile are compared with the emissions from the US power grid as a whole, as well as each individual state's power grid, revealing that despite popular rhetoric and belief **the average Electric Vehicle in the US emits 53% more Carbon Dioxide than a traditional automobile**.

 As well, **the average Electric Vehicle emits less Carbon Dioxide than the average traditional automobile in only 11 states, or 22% of the United States**.
+The aforementioned states listed in ascending order by EV emissions are VT, WA, ID, SD, NH, OR, ME, NY, CA, NJ, CT.

+Consequently, the United States power grid as it exists currently cannot support the widespread adoption of Electric Vehicles as an environmentally friendly alternative to traditional gasoline powered automobiles, providing just one more reason to continue investing in renewable energy generation nationwide.

+In the meantime, Electric Vehicles should only be promoted in states with less CO2 emissions than the average gasoline powered automobile.

 # Methodology

 In this investigation, publicly available data from the EIA is used to calculate and compare the amount of Carbon Dioxide (CO2) emitted from an Internal Combustion Engine (ICE) vs the power grid which supplies an Electric Vehicle (EV).

 Power sources will be compared using units of lbs CO2/kWh, measuring the mass of Carbon Dioxide emitted in the process of generating 1 kWh of energy.

+Although unrealistic, for the purposes of this investigation a lossless transfer of energy is assumed from the local power grid to Electric Vehicles.

+As well, it is assumed that 1 kWh of energy is utilized equally for Electric and Internal Combustion vehicles.

+Gasoline used in this investigation is assumed to be a blend of approximately [10% ethanol content by volume](https://www.eia.gov/energyexplained/units-and-calculators/), and ethanol fuel is assumed to [generate equivalent emissions to finished motor gasoline](https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle#:~:text=typical%20passenger%20vehicle%3F-,A%20typical%20passenger%20vehicle%20emits%20about%204.6%20metric%20tons%20of,8%2C887%20grams%20of%20CO2).

 This investigation does not account for EVs charged by personal solar panels, which would decrease CO2 emissions for a singular vehicle.